benjamin-bk-krueger/kringlecraft/docs/index.md

 The data is stored in an SQLite database and additional files, such as images, are stored in the local file system.
 This makes the application very portable and can run on any operating system with minimal dependencies.
 It can be used directly on a client, and in combination with a web server (e.g., Apache) as a proxy and the WSGI middleware, it can also be easily made available on the Internet.
-My application is, of course, inspired by Kringle Con, but is flexible enough to be used for any CTF scenario.
+My application is, of course, inspired by KringleCon, but is flexible enough to be used for any CTF scenario.
-The instance available at [KringleCraft](https://craft.kringle.info) contains my reports for 2021, 2022 and 2023.
+The instance available at [KringleCraft](https://craft.kringle.info) contains my reports from 2021 to 2025.

 ![Index](./img/index.jpg)